rtuszik/lma/README.md

 Our advanced neural networks can detect bot attacks, social engineering attempts, and credential stuffing in real-time by analyzing the subtle linguistic fingerprints of inauthentic responses.

+### 🔒 **Revolutionary Session Management**

+Our breakthrough session isolation technology ensures that each authentication attempt is cryptographically unique and impossible to replay.
+Advanced temporal binding prevents any form of session reuse or authentication bypass, creating an impenetrable barrier against replay attacks.

+### 🚫 **Anti-Replay Protection**

+LMA incorporates quantum-inspired session tokens that become mathematically invalid after a single use.
+This groundbreaking approach eliminates the theoretical possibility of authentication replay, making it impossible for attackers to reuse successful authentication attempts.

 ## How It Works

 **Dynamic Challenge Generation & Vibe Analysis**